smashing records and subverting stereotypes: how wonder woman is sexy, but not born yesterday | read | i-D

 Born Sexy Yesterday is the new Manic Pixie Dream Girl.
-The term was coined in April 2017 by vlogger Jonathan McIntosh for a woman with "the mind of a naive yet highly skilled child, but in the body of a mature, sexualised woman".
-Born Sexy Yesterday is patriarchal bullshit, McIntosh concludes, because whoever's summoned this woman, or keeps her around -- think Weird Science or The Fifth Element -- is a man or boy who "either can't find or doesn't want a woman from his own world, a woman who might be his equal in matters of love and sexuality."
+The term was coined in April 2017 by vlogger Jonathan McIntosh for a woman with "the mind of a naive yet highly skilled child, but in the body of a mature, sexualized woman."
+Born Sexy Yesterday is patriarchal bullshit, McIntosh concludes, because whoever's summoned this woman, or keeps her around — think Weird Science or The Fifth Element — is a man or boy who "either can't find or doesn't want a woman from his own world, a woman who might be his equal in matters of love and sexuality."

 Diana is naive, sure, but she's definitely not Born Sexy Yesterday.
 Plus, she's not flustered or impressed by Steve's body, but drawn in by his love.